vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/1_Mantra_Yoga_And_Mantra_as_a_Karmic_Tool/02_Mantra_and_Classical_Yoga.md

 ## Tantric Mantra Yoga

-Mantra is the prime practice of Tantric Yoga, particularly the use of bija mantras or single syllables like *Oṁ*,* Hrãṁ *or* Śrãṁ*.
+Mantra is the prime practice of Tantric Yoga, particularly the use of bija mantras or single syllables like *Oṁ*,* Hrīṁ *or* Śrīṁ*.
 As Tantra consists of devotional worship of various Gods and Goddesses, particularly Shiva and the Devi, the name mantras and bijas of these deities have an important role within it.
 In Tantra, the mantra is the sound form of the deity that reveals its inner truths.
 Tantric texts contain many teachings on mantra and reveal many powerful mantras for all aspects of life.

 Mantra is the Shakti, the Yogini or inner power of Tantric Yoga.
 Indeed Tantra is largely synonymous with mantra.
 Mantra is the teaching of Tantra, which is the inner technology of mantra.
 Most of the teaching in this book will be based upon Tantric Mantra Yoga approaches.